 Our favourite rooms

-If sitting in an alfresco tub makes you smile, book one of the two Jacuzzi-equipped deluxe suites (we like 418, which has a grey chaise longue looking out to sea and a soft stripy rug in its cosy lounge).
+If sitting in an alfresco tub makes you smile, book the Jacuzzi-equipped deluxe suite, which has a grey chaise longue looking out to sea and a soft stripy rug in its cosy lounge.
 For a glorious view of the Old Town, book 218; for a balcony overlooking Dubrovnik, book 416.

 The large indoor pool has French doors – the perfect escape on the rare drizzly day.
 There are breathtakingly beautiful sea views from the floor-to-ceiling windows, and a fleet of sun loungers from which to lie back and admire them.
 Prefer saltwater?
 Hop along to the rocky beach, which has concrete platforms for sunbathing (sounds Spartan, feels fine) and a five-step ladder to the sea.